-- The course will provide students with early and repeated access to faculty, staff, and mentors who will help them build a deep connection with the Mercyhurst community. - The course content will provide students with information on how to be academically successful, healthy, socially engaged, and prepared for the practical demands of adult life. - The overall experience will help us build a freshman class that is resilient in the face of challenges, engaged in the life of the university, and able to serve as ambassadors for Mercyhurst throughout their lives.
+- The course will provide students with early and repeated access to a facilitator and student mentor who will help them build a deep connection with the Mercyhurst community. - The course content will provide students with information on how to be academically successful, healthy, socially engaged, and prepared for the practical demands of adult life. - The overall experience will help us build a freshman class that is resilient in the face of challenges, engaged in the life of the university, and able to serve as ambassadors for Mercyhurst throughout their lives.